AdamGoldsmith/deploy-kubernetes/README.md

 You need to instal packer from hashicorp in order to use these templates https://www.packer.io/downloads.html

-You need to instal VirtualBox in order to use these OVF templates https://www.virtualbox.org/wiki/Downloads
+You need to instal VirtualBox in order to use these templates https://www.virtualbox.org/wiki/Downloads

 ## Building images from these templates